saleeeeeh/Session-Sniffer/README.md

 ### 🔑 Key Features

+- **Free & Open Source**: Completely free to use, unlike other similar software.
 - **No Mods Required**: Works without mods, no risk of banning.
 - **Advanced Options**: Configuration files for deep customization.
 - **Game Server Scanning**: Includes a setting to scan for game servers.